Martial Flavor: Just where did you come from?

 When he came among the free people, they too gave him a place of honor by their fire.
 But when he asked them what trade they would learn, they replied that they would take no payment for their hospitality.
 Because they would not accept his teaching, he could not bind them to a place in the world, and so they were the only people free to wander the world as they pleased.
 But because they did not learn a trade, they must instead borrow and steal those of others.
 That is how the free people came to be as they are, and that is how they remain to this day.

 The Sijara are nomads by nature, as at home on river ferries or in caravans through the desert as they are skulking city streets or touring villages.
-They view all outsiders – the “bound people” – as at best, fools, and at worst, cursed.
+They view all outsiders the bound people as at best, fools, and at worst, cursed.
 Because of their inferior status, they are to be pitied, but also to be taken advantage of.
 It was their own gullibility that bound them to the world, and there is no shame in the Sijara making a profit off of it.

-Sijara usually travel in family groups, ranging anywhere from small troupes of three or four to huge extended families with members numbering in the dozens.
+Not all Sijara are thieves and con artists; many prefer to trade fairly with those they encounter.
+These often make a good living as respectable merchants, transporting goods from one exotic locale to the next as they continue their endless wandering.
+What all Sijara share in common are their wanderlust and their silver tongues.Sijara usually travel in family groups, ranging anywhere from small troupes of three or four to huge extended families with members numbering in the dozens.
 After coming of age, most Sijara strike out on their own to make their fortune, traveling alone or with other families for a few years before finding a lifemate with whom to raise a family of their own.
 Because of this tradition, many Sijara spend at least some time adventuring.

 Sijara background benefits: You add Bluff and Diplomacy to your class skill list, and gain a +1 bonus to Bluff and Diplomacy checks.